lusaxweb/vuesax/docs/components/number.md

 ## Default

-If you need to add a component that only handles the data of type number add a component `vs-input-number`.
+If you need to add a component that handles a single number, use the component `vs-input-number`.

 <vuecode md>
 <div slot="demo">